Salim Barakat: Life and career

-His works explore his own Kurdish culture and chronicle their plight and history, as well as Arab, Assyrian, Armenian, Circassian and Yazidi culture.
-His earliest major prose work, Al-Jundub al-Hadidi ("The Iron Grasshopper"), is an autobiographical narration of his childhood in Qamishli.
-The book explores the violent and raw conditions of his early adolescent life, suffused with nostalgic feelings for the Kurdish land and culture.
-The first part of the book's lengthy subtitle translates to, "The unfinished memoir of a child who never saw anything but a fugitive land."
+He wrote about Kurdish culture, as well as Arab, Assyrian, Armenian, Circassian and Yazidi culture.
+His earliest major prose work, Al-Jundub al-Hadidi (The Iron Grasshopper), is an autobiography of his childhood in Qamishli.

-Barakat is considered one of the most innovative poets and novelists writing in the Arabic language.
-Stefan G. Meyer has described his style as "the closest by any Arab writer's to that of Latin American magical realism" and has called Barakat "perhaps the master prose stylist writing in Arabic today".
-Due to his complex style and application of techniques taken from classical Arabic literature, his influence has been almost one of a "neoclassicist."
+Stefan G. Meyer said "Barkat's style is probably the closest by any Arab writer's to that of Latin American magical realism" and has called Barakat "perhaps the master prose stylist writing in Arabic today".

+In the 2006 anthology Literature from the "Axis of Evil", an excerpt from his novel Jurists of Darkness (1985) in English was published by Words Without Borders.

+According to online magazine Literary hub, Barakat had been one of the official candidates for the 2022 Nobel Prize for Literature.